Corn-free / Dairy-free / Egg-free / Gluten-free / Legume-free/ Peanut-free / Sesame-seed-free / Soy-free / Vegan

-That was until I messed up one of our morning smoothies…
+Although I should have gained plenty of experience by now, this past week, I messed up one of our morning smoothies…

 I made it so thick that we had to eat it with a spoon!!!
 (Picture here my horrified face when I realized we wouldn’t be able to drink it…)

 And no, I could not just have added more liquid to it as it would have altered the taste and turned it into a boring grayish tasteless liquid.
 So, I just had to roll with it…